alexander-rykov/user-storage-project/README.md

 - [ ] Test-First: add use cases (red) and then add an implementation for Remove method (green).
 Review.
 Commit.

 - [ ] Test-First: add use cases (red) and then add an implementation for Search method (green).
 Use cases:
-  * Search through FirstName.
+  * Search by FirstName.
-  * Search through LastName.
+  * Search by LastName.
-  * Search through Age.
+  * Search by Age.

 Review and commit.